VII: Sturm und Drang: Release and promotion

 VII contains ten tracks and a limited first pressing features two bonus tracks.
 The album was also made available with exclusive bundles through the band's website.

 The first single "Still Echoes" was made available for streaming on the band website, and was also available for download on May 18, 2015, through all digital retailers.
 The album's second single, "512", was made available for streaming on the band's official YouTube channel on June 8, 2015.
 The official music video for "512" premiered on June 12, 2015.
 The official music video for the album's third single, "Overlord", premiered on June 30, 2015, and was also made available through digital retailers.
 The album's fourth single "Erase This" was made available for streaming on July 10, 2015.
 The album's fifth single, "Embers", was released July 17, 2015, a week before the album's release, and features guest vocals from Chino Moreno of Deftones.

+Upon release the album sold 47,000 copies in its first week in the US making it one of the highest selling metal albums of 2015.
+It debuted at number 3 on the Billboard 200, and went on to reach number one on the US Top Rock Albums, Top Rock & Alternative Albums, Top Hard Rock Albums and Indie Store sales.
+Internationally it became the band’s second album to reach number one on Canadian Albums chart and also reached number one on the UK Rock and Metal Chart.

+Lamb of God performed both "512" and "Still Echoes" on Jimmy Kimmel Live! on August 27, 2015.

+The band began touring in support of the album on the day of its release alongside Slipknot, Bullet for My Valentine and Motionless in White.
+The tour went throughout the US and went till September 5.
+The group then embarked on their own US headlining tour with support from Anthrax, Deafheaven and Power Trip in January and February 2016.
+Lamb of God then embarked on a North American tour in May and June of that year with Clutch and Corrosion of Conformity serving as the supporting acts.